How It Works

 - Once the connection is accepted, the mentor-mentee pair agree on goals, communication preferences, and timeline.

-The Faculty Mentoring Program has been designed to be flexible for busy faculty.
+The Faculty Mentoring Program is designed to be flexible.
 Faculty mentees and mentors have complete control over the mentorship relationship and can decide how the relationship will work.

-1) Complete a profile to become a mentor or a mentee (this takes 1 minute).
+1) Complete a profile to become a mentee or a mentor (this takes 1 minute).

-2) Mentees search for a mentor and request a mentor; mentor accepts or declines the request.
+2) Mentee searches for a mentor and then requests a mentor.
+Mentor accepts or declines the request.

 4) Review the program's resources page to facilitate relationship-building.

-5) Meet as often as possible either in person, via phone, or video chat.
+5) Meet as often as needed, either in person, by phone, or by video chat.

-6) Share feedback with the Faculty Mentoring Program about your experiences and ways we can improve the program.
+6) Share feedback with the Faculty Mentoring Program about ways we can improve the program.